Study-ext/study-ext.github.io/index.md

 If all goes well, the application will appear at [http://localhost:3000](http://localhost:3000).

+## Feedback

+Rhea Chung, Business

+> Overall, Study-ext is a simple yet very useful site for students in need of studying.
+It is easy to figure out when there are sessions using the calendar page and it is also quite easy to create sessions of your own.
+One thing, I would like to see in the future is the ability to click on the sessions on the calendar to see the information for that session.
+Other than that, Study-ext is a great website for students to get to know each other and study.

 ## Milestone-1
 Link to our Milestone 1 page found [here](https://github.com/Study-ext/study-ext/projects/1).